Chithra-22-lang/Airline-delay-analysis/README.md

-# Airline-delay-analysis
-Airline Delay Analysis using SQL and Tableau
+# ✈️ Airline Delay Analysis using SQL & Tableau
-# ✈️ Airline Delay Analysis

 ## 📌 Overview
 This project analyzes airline delay data to identify patterns and insights.